MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/shareable-meeting-content.md

 ## Working with shareable content

-Microsoft Lync 2013 SDK lets you create collaboration features in your application that let users control the content sharing stage in a conversation.
+Microsoft Lync 2013 SDK lets you create collaboration features in your application that let'sers control the content sharing stage in a conversation.
 Programmable features include starting whiteboard sessions, uploading and sharing PowerPoint slide decks, saving or clearing annotations, choosing content presenters, and attaching files on the sharing stage of a Microsoft Lync 2013 conversation window.
 You can use the API to build programmatic control over the sharing stage of the conversation window.

 Figure 1 shows the Lync 2013 conversation window with the content sharing stage management dialog.
 This dialog lets you add any of the displayed types to the conversation sharing stage.
 In addition, you can change the presenter of the shared content from this dialog.
 The Lync 2013 API gives you programmable types from the [Microsoft.Lync.Model.Conversation.Sharing](https://msdn.microsoft.com/library/jj274504\(v=office.15\)) namespace to add the features from this dialog to your application.